Roman Protasevich: Trivia

 Belarusian news media accused Protasevich of fighting alongside the Ukrainian Azov Battalion.
 According to the BBC, the "pro-Lukashenko press in Belarus has portrayed the dissident journalist as an extremist with right-wing sympathies".
 Protasevich said in 2020 that he had spent a year in Ukraine covering the war in Donbas as a freelance photojournalist.
-Azov Battalion founder Andriy Biletsky wrote about Protasevich, "Roman was indeed together with Azov and other military units that fought against the occupation of Ukraine, though his weapon as a journalist wasn't an automatic rifle but the written word", and that he was wounded at the 2015 Shyrokyne standoff.
+Azov Battalion founder Andriy Biletsky stated of Protasevich, "Roman indeed fought together with Azov and other military units against the occupation of Ukraine. [...]
+However, his weapon as a journalist wasn't an automatic rifle but the written word", and that he was wounded during the 2015 Shyrokyne standoff.

 The Luhansk People's Republic, an unrecognized breakaway polity and participant in the war in Donbas, accused Protasevich of having been a member of the Azov Battalion and having "committed a number of particularly serious crimes, which manifested themselves in the shelling of Donetsk People's Republic settlements, leading to the death and injury of civilians as well as destruction and damage to civilian infrastructure".
 The Luhansk People's Republic opened a criminal case against Protasevich and asked for his extradition from Belarus.
 Alexander Lukashenko said he was not opposed to Protasevich being interrogated by investigators from the rebel republics involved in the Donbas war against Ukraine, as long as it happened on Belarusian soil.
 On 16 June 2021, representatives of the Luhansk People's Republic declared that Protasevich had been "interrogated".
 The Ukrainian embassy in Minsk subsequently asked Belarusian authorities for an official explanation.